 The transmission facilities comply with this policy to the extent applicable.
-Construction activities associated with installing the submarine export cable offshore (e.g., jetting, plowing and trenching) will not significantly interfere with the natural coastal processes.
+Construction activities associated with installing the submarine export cables offshore (e.g., jetting, plowing and trenching) will not significantly interfere with the natural coastal processes.
 These activities will result in a low displacement of sediments.
 Disturbed sediments will settle immediately and not disperse into the water column.

 A trenchless cable installation methodology (i.e. HDD or Direct Pipe) is the preferred methodology for export cable landfall in order to avoid potential impacts such as erosion of the shoreline.
-This may require a small amount of material to be dredged at the offshore exit point.
-Empire does not propose to backfill such excavation but allow the seabed to return naturally.
-Construction and operation of the onshore substation will not require excavation or dredging in coastal waters, although bulkhead modification during construction of the onshore substation may include up to 395 cubic yards (301 m3) of clean or flowable fill within Reynolds Channel.
+This may require a small amount of material to be dredged at the offshore exit points.
+Empire does not propose to backfill such excavation but rather will allow the seabed to return naturally.
+Construction and operation of the onshore substation will not require excavation or dredging in coastal waters, although bulkhead modification during construction of the onshore substation may include up to 395 cubic yards (301 m3) of clean or flowable fill below Spring High Water within Reynolds Channel.
 Considering the existing armored nature of the shoreline, such modifications will not interfere with natural coastal processes or cause an increase in erosion.
+Construction and operation of the Hampton Road substation will not require excavation or dredging in coastal waters.